alexshlenski/Frege-KR-standard/README.md

 ## Overview

 This document covers only RCI Interpreter.
-For general understanding of architecture and capabilities of Renyxa Cognitive Inventory please read the [Whitepaper document](https://github.com/alexshlenski/Renyxa-Cognitive-Inventory/blob/main/docs/RCI-whitepaper.pdf)
+For general understanding of architecture and capabilities of Renyxa Cognitive Inventory please read the [RCI Whitepaper](https://github.com/alexshlenski/Renyxa-Cognitive-Inventory/blob/main/docs/RCI-whitepaper.pdf)

 --------------------------------------------------------------------------------------------------------------------------